In New Zealand, the principal forms of incorporated business organisations are the following.

-For listed companies, the NZX Listing Rules require directors’ remuneration, and any increase in such remuneration, to be approved by ordinary resolution.
-The NZX Corporate Governance Code also recommends that listed companies have a remuneration committee, the functions of which include determining appropriate remuneration for directors.
+For listed companies, the Listing Rules require directors’ remuneration, and any increase in such remuneration, to be approved by ordinary resolution.
+The Corporate Governance Code also recommends that listed companies have a remuneration committee, the functions of which include recommending to shareholders (for their approval) the appropriate remuneration for directors.

-Directors’ remuneration (or any other benefit covered by Section 161) is required to be entered in the interests register of the company, which must be made available for inspection by shareholders in the company.
+Directors’ remuneration (or any other benefit covered by Section 161) must be entered in the interests register of the company, which must be made available for inspection by shareholders in the company.

 The constitution of the company is binding as between the company and the shareholders, and as between the shareholders (Section 31).
 It is also common for shareholders in more closely held companies to enter into shareholders’ agreements that govern the conduct of shareholders, as distinct from the constitution.
 The key advantage of such an agreement is that it is not required to be disclosed, whereas the constitution is required to be filed with the Companies Office in its electronic registry (which is freely searchable by the public).